mikellporter/Windows-CMD-Powershell-Commands/README.md

-# Windows-CMD-Powershell-Command-List

-# 🪟 Windows Command Line Cheat Sheet
+# Windows CMD Powershell Command List

 A quick reference for common Windows CMD and PowerShell commands.